Ph.D., University of British Columbia, Vancouver, Canada

 Mobility in the Construction Industry (Part of the On the Move Partnership: Employment Related Geographical Mobility in the Canadian Context, PI: Prof. Barbara Neis)

-Barber, L. (under review) “Inside the Mobilities Regime of Newfoundland and Labrador’s SPO projects: Worker Experiences of Rotational Work,” Labour/Le travail.
+Barber, L. (2018) “Inside the Mobilities Regime of Newfoundland and Labrador’s SPO projects: Worker Experiences of Rotational Work.”
+Labour/Le travail 81 (Spring 2018).

 Barber, L. (2016) “Construction-phase extended commuting and uneven regional development: Work, households and communities in Newfoundland and Labrador’s new extractive economy,” The Extractive Industries and Society Volume 3, Issue 3, 640-648.